 The demise of the government Assisted Places Scheme in 1997 and the fall in nominal investment returns led to a lower income for the Foundation.
 The cost of a place in Independent education generally has also risen significantly faster than inflation.

 The combined effect of these trends has been that between 1997 and 2010 the number of Foundationers has fallen from 105 to just 50 of the 534 pupils currently attending LWC.
 The Governors decided that they could not allow this trend to continue.
 The very special atmosphere and ethos of LWC depends on the work of the Foundation continuing and this requires increasing the number of Foundationers again.
 To this end the Foundation Development Office was established in 2004.

-The objective of the Development Office is to generate sufficient income to support and raise the number of Foundationers able to attend the College.
+The objective of the The Office of Philanthropy and Alumni Relations is to generate sufficient income to support and raise the number of Foundationers able to attend the College.

 A number of potential sources of income are being addressed.
 Although this is a very broad based approach that includes Corporate support, Grant Making Trusts and Events a key source of support will be former pupils and their parents.
 A new committee has been formed by the governors to consider new and more effective ways of raising the profile of, and funds for, the Foundation.

-The Sternians’ Association recognises this Development Office exercise as being of major importance to the College and its continuing commitment to the aims laid down by the Founder in his will.
+The Sternians’ Association recognises this The Office of Philanthropy and Alumni Relations exercise as being of major importance to the College and its continuing commitment to the aims laid down by the Founder in his will.
 The relationship between the Sternians’ Association and Lord Wandsworth College is formalised in a Memorandum of Understanding which can be seen on the following link – Click Here